 - Women with significant drug & alcohol misuse issues

 - Men & Women with significant mental health needs

 - Older offenders, including those reintegrating following longer prison sentences

 - Vulnerable Women, including those at risk of self-harm/suicide or suffering domestic abuse

 We also work with Youth Services to support young offenders aged 16 – 18 years to improve their employment prospects.

-Delivery is supported by our partnership with 13 sub-contractors and a range of other suppliers who offer participants a range of specialist interventions.
+Delivery is supported by our partnership with 10 sub-contractors and a range of other suppliers who offer participants a variety of specialist interventions.
 To find out more about them, please visit or our ‘’Sub-contractors’’ page.

 To find out more about ANWC and CFO3, please Click on this link to access our newsletter "Look beyond the Label".
 This aims to highlight some of our successful work with participants and includes articles from Case Managers, Partners and participants.
 Watch this space for future editions!

 Please feel free to get in touch - we'll try to respond as quickly as possible.